- When is the TBA Awards season?

 Because the TBA Awards are peer based, and because the program goal is to celebrate our community of artists, producers, creators and theatre lovers, all companies participating in the TBA Awards program commit to filling one seat in the adjudicator pool.
 The duties of this single seat can be shared between up to three individuals, who can be company employees, board members, company members, resident artists or volunteers.
 Each person must commit to help meet the adjudication requirements of that seat until the end of the season.
 If, for any reason, a person needs to give up adjudicator duties, a company representative needs to contact Theatre Bay Area right away.

-Your company adjudicators are collectively required to submit an aggregate average of two ballots per month.
-Therefore, a full year’s participation would require a minimum of 24 ballots by August 31.
-If three representatives share the responsibility equally, then each person would be expected to attend a minimum of eight performances and submit eight ballots by August 31.
-There is no maximum to how many ballots may be submitted in a year.
-Adjudicators may attend as many performances as they are able to schedule.
+Your company adjudicators are collectively required to submit an aggregate average of three ballots every two months.
+Therefore, a full year’s participation would require a minimum of 18 ballots by August 31.
+If three representatives share the responsibility equally, then each person would be expected to attend a minimum of six performances and submit six ballots by August 31.
+There is no maximum to how many ballots may be submitted in a year, though an individual adjudicator will be limited to requesting reservations to 36 productions over the course of the year.
+After they reach this limit, they will still be able to self-activate and be assigned productions.
 Multiple adjudicators from the same company may attend and evaluate the same production.

 If the company representatives fail to fulfill the duties and obligations of the company’s adjudicator seat, that company’s submitted productions will be eliminated from consideration for that season’s TBA Awards.